trinodb/trino/docs/src/main/sphinx/object-storage.md

 (file-system-configuration)=
 ## Configuration

-Use the following properties to control the support for different file systems in a catalog.
-Each catalog can only use one file system.
+By default, no file system support is activated for your catalog.
+You must select and configure one of the following properties to determine the support for different file systems in the catalog.
+Each catalog can only use one file system support.

 :::{list-table} File system support properties
 :widths: 35, 65